maelvls/maelvls.github.io/content/2020/migrating-from-gke-to-civo/index.md

 title: Migrating from GKE to Civo's K3s
 description: "My free trial on GKE was ending in 2 days and I had to find a way to migrate away.
 I decided to switch to Civo's managed K3s."
-date: 2020-03-15
+date: 2020-03-22
-url: /migrate-gke-to-k3s-civo
+url: /from-gke-to-civo-k3s
 images: []
 tags: [kubernetes]
-draft: true
 ---

-Two days ago, reality hit me hard with this message:
+A few days ago, reality hit me hard with this message:

 <img alt="Only 2 days left on my GCP 1-year trial" src="2-days-free-trial.png" width="60%">